mozilla-mobile/mozilla-vpn-client/docs/Accessibility - Testing Resources.md

    Some ATs, like Screen Magnification, Voice Typing, Eye Control, and Switch Control, typically don\'t need customized application support, as they integrate with core platform subsystems.
-Issues in these areas are usually attributable to problems in the AT or platform.
+Issues in these areas are usually attributable to problems in the AT or platform, making the testing priority relatively lower.

 2. **Reduce Redundancy:** Minimize redundant testing by focusing on ATs like Screen Readers, which require the VPN Client to provide Accessibility